Reasons to visit

 - all successes in our garden especially daylilies and astrantias!"

-and shape when planting and tending their garden at Old Buckhurst in Markbeech.
-Planted with trees, shrubs, shrub roses and a
+scent and shape when planting and tending their garden at Old Buckhurst in Markbeech.
+Planted with trees, shrubs, shrub roses and a wide

-wide variety of herbaceous plants – including Campanulas, Daylilies, hardy
+variety of herbaceous plants – including Campanulas, Daylilies, hardy Geraniums,

-garden is a tranquil and quintessentially English cottage garden tended with
+is a tranquil and quintessentially English cottage garden tended with an

-an enthusiast's passion.
-Climbing roses and a wide range of clematis festoon
+enthusiast's passion.
+Climbing roses and a wide range of clematis festoon the

-the garden's walls while a range of climbers clamber over arches and a
+garden's walls while a range of climbers clamber over arches and a pergola.

-pergola.
-There is a small fruit and vegetable garden and many of the variety
+There is a small fruit and vegetable garden and many of the variety of plants

-of plants grown in the garden are available for purchase in the Gladstones' adjoining small plant nursery.
+grown in the garden are available for purchase in the Gladstones'

-oldest house in the village of Markbeech but the
+house in the village of Markbeech but the gardens

-gardens have lovely views of the surrounding South Downs and if you are taken
+have lovely views of the surrounding South Downs and if you are taken by the

-by the idea of bringing your own picnic to enjoy the view, then the paddock
+idea of bringing your own picnic to enjoy the view, then the paddock has

-has plenty of room for you to sit and savour the views.
-(Please be sure to
+plenty of room for you to sit and savour the views.
+(Please be sure to take

-take all your litter home to avoid damaging sheep/cattle in the surrounding
+all your litter home to avoid damaging sheep/cattle in the surrounding fields.)

 PLEASE NOTE some people are under the impression we are not